 Tornadoes rake 2 Oklahoma cities, killing 2 and injuring 29

 "It's a tragic scene out there," White said, adding later that, "People have absolutely lost everything."
-He said the city established a gofundme site, the City of El Reno Tornado Relief Fund, to raise money to help affected families.
+He said the city established a GoFundMe site, the City of El Reno Tornado Relief Fund, for affected families.
 Several other businesses were also damaged, though not to the same extent as the motel.

-The two people who were killed were in the mobile home park, White said.
-Everyone at the motel was accounted for, but searchers were still going through the mobile home park.
-Many of the people living there are Hispanic and don't speak English, which has complicated the rescue efforts, he said.

 "The thing about El Reno is we are more than a community, we are a family. ...
 We're going to overcome this.
 It's so devastating to see the loss out there," he said.